 For clinical services, you're assigned to a resident who provides instruction and supervises your patient care duties.
 Visiting medical students learn clinical decision-making skills at the largest medical group practice in the world through hands-on experience, which includes taking patient histories, performing physical examinations, and assisting in the operating room and with other procedures.

 During your clerkship, you'll interact with Mayo faculty for an average of three to four hours every day, giving you the opportunity to demonstrate your abilities and experience why Mayo Clinic is an international leader in academic and clinical medicine.

 You'll also meet and interact with residency program directors and participate in educational activities at one of the largest residency training institutions in the nation, with more than 30,500 alumni worldwide.

 As a visiting medical student, you remain registered at your own medical school while participating in the Visiting Medical Student Clerkship Program.
 You are not officially enrolled as a student at Mayo Clinic School of Medicine.

 Upon completion of a clerkship, an electronic performance evaluation will be sent back to your medical school.
-You must provide a complete address of the person to whom the evaluation should be sent.
+You must provide a complete email address for the person to whom the evaluation should be sent.

 Faculty will complete your Mayo electronic evaluation form.
 They will not complete non-Mayo evaluation forms.

 Graduate training at Mayo Clinic

 During your clerkship, you may explore postgraduate training opportunities.
 Mayo Clinic School of Graduate Medical Education offers more than 270 residency and fellowship programs that span every medical and surgical specialty, as well as postdoctoral research and clinician-investigator programs.
 Mayo faculty members are happy to discuss these opportunities with visiting medical students.

 You may wish to apply for your clerkship at a campus that offers graduate training in your field of interest.